 This questions depends on which port your vehicle leaves from as well as how quickly it’s delivered.
 Once it’s on the water, to ship a car from New Jersey to Ireland it takes roughly 2-3 weeks.

 It will take longer if the vehicles leaves from our Los Angeles warehouse: around 4-6 weeks.

-We ship to other destinations in Ireland but these cities more so than the others.
+We ship to other destinations in Ireland but a majority go to Dublin.
 Rates and shipping durations for vehicles vary depending on the final point of drop off but we will work with you to find the best option.

 For those relocating to northern Ireland, make sure you are aware of the guidelines for shipping vehicles to the UK, as they are different.